RyaxTech/ansible-hpc-cluster/README.md

 ## Configuration

-* create private key pairs (1 per user, at least 1 for root)
+* create private key pairs for the user to launch the playbooks (the user needs to have sudo rights)
-* insert your public keys into `ansible/playbooks/template/authorized_keys`
+* insert your public keys into `playbooks/template/authorized_keys`
-* change the IPs and hostnames in `ansible/inventory/hosts.yaml` to reflect your cluster
+* change the IPs and hostnames in `inventory/hosts.yaml` to reflect your cluster
 * you may change the slurm version in playbook/slurm.yaml
-* Follow detailed instructions below
+* Follow detailed instructions below regarding the playbooks you need to install

 ## Install NFS